Lilanga/retro-live/README.md

 firebase.initializeApp(config);
 ```

 5. The app uses firebase auth and creates a new user when you attempt to create a new board.
 So, once the app is running, head over to your firebase console `Authentication` section and enable auth using email & password.
-After change it should look like this [screenshot](https://drive.google.com/file/d/1u5qzuXeyERstqK0i6zR02uyP8ZdLK8ob/view?usp=sharing)
 6. If you don't want to file to be tracked by git just run this command on the project home folder:

 ```